 A first approach to the problem could be to perform an inter-technology handoff whenever WLAN connectivity becomes available, with all the traffic routed through the WLAN access.
-However having the capability to move selected IP traffic (i.e., HTTP, video, etc.) while supporting simultaneous 3G and WLAN access seems a more appealing solution.
+However having the capability to move selected IP traffic (i.e. HTTP, video, etc.) while supporting simultaneous 3G and WLAN access seems a more appealing solution.
 In this environment, mobile operators can develop policies for IP flow mobility, and control which traffic is routed over the WLAN and which one is kept on the 3G.
 For example, it seems reasonable that some IP flows (e.g., related to VoIP) are sent over 3G to benefit from its QoS capabilities, while IP flows related to "best-effort" Internet traffic can be moved to the WLAN access.
-Inter-working between 3G and WLAN access networks is not a new topic by itself, however the availability of smart-phones to the mass market and the proliferation of new applications renewed the interest by mobile operators in the subject.
+Inter-working between 3G and WLAN access networks is not a new topic by itself, however the availability of smart phones to the mass market and the proliferation of new applications renewed the interest by mobile operators in the subject.

 Lately, we have been assisting to the development of new solutions that enable IP mobility of wireless devices within a local domain by means of special purpose functions installed in network components.
-We refer to these solution as network-based mobility management, as opposed to host-based mobility management (e.g., Dual Stack Mobile IP [1]).
+We refer to these solution as network based mobility management, as opposed to host based mobility management (e.g. Dual Stack Mobile IP [6]).

-Network-based Localized Mobility Management (NetLMM) [2] allows conventional IP devices to roam across wireless access networks without the support of mobility clients.
-This is an appealing feature from the service provider's viewpoint, since it enables mobility support without strong dependence on software and complex mobility related configuration in the user terminals.
-To this end, the IETF has standardized Proxy Mobile IPv6 (PMIPv6) [3][4].
-However, current specifications only provide mobility management at the granularity of interfaces, meaning that the network is only able to move all the communications associated with a particular interface of a mobile node, but they do not consider more granular management strategies.
+Network-based Localized Mobility Management (NetLMM) [12] allows conventional IP devices to roam across wireless access networks without the support of mobility clients.
+This is an appealing feature from the service providers view's point, since it enables mobility support without strong dependence on software and complex mobility related configuration in the user terminals.
+To this end, the IETF has standardized Proxy Mobile IPv6 (PMIPv6) [5].
+However, current specifications only provide mobility management of IP sessions and do not consider more fine granular management strategies of data flows belonging to the same IP connection.
 This paper focuses on the design and implementation of flow mobility extensions for PMIPv6.
 It describes the functional components required in the network to support smart traffic steering while minimizing the impact on the mobile devices and augmenting user Quality of Experience (QoE).
 In our proposal, the network (in particular the mobility anchor) is the decision control entity.
 It performs flow mobility based on network operator policies, which may dynamically react upon the network load.
-We consider two different types of mobile devices: i) terminals with a single interface visible from the IP stack, where the link-layer hides the use of multiple physical interfaces as in [5] [6], and ii) terminals with multiple IP interfaces visible to the upper layers where the IP stack behaves according to the weak host model [7] [8].
+We consider two different types of mobile devices: i) terminals with a single interface visible from the IP stack where the link-layer hides the use of multiple physical interfaces as in [21], [23] and ii) terminals with multiple IP interfaces visible to the upper layers where the IP stack behaves according to the weak host model [3], [19].
 Our customized PMIPv6 protocol stack has been extended to support both types of terminals and an experimental evaluation has been carried out.
-The experimental results demonstrate the viability of performing flow mobility in network-based mobility management scenarios.
+The positive experiments demonstrate the viability of performing flow mobility with network based mobility management.
+The efficiency of the solution is also assessed in terms of flow handover latency, augmented throughput, transport protocols impacts and terminal complexity.